luischanu/TinyVM/README.md

 # Description
 TinyVM was born out of a desire by [Luis Chanu](https://www.linkedin.com/in/luischanu/) to have a portable VM with a small resource footprint that could be used to easily test/verify load balancing and assist in basic network bandwidth testing using [iPerf3](https://iperf.fr/).
 Additionally, as a co-developer of [SDDC.Lab](https://github.com/rutgerblom/SDDC.Lab), Luis thought TinyVM could serve to demonstrate the WorkloadVM functionality that he added to that project.

 TinyVM is based on [Tiny Core Linux](http://www.tinycorelinux.net/), and obtains its IPv4 address via DHCP.
-It includes a http web server that displays its IPv4 and MAC addresses on a web page that has a border color that is randomly chosen at each VM startup.
+It includes a http web server that displays its IP and MAC addresses on a web page that has a border color that is randomly chosen at each VM startup.
 This random color helps aid the user's identification of the various VMs when load balance testing is being performed.

 As part of the VM power-on process, it also automatically starts an iPerf3 server, which iPerf3 clients can then target to perform bandwidth testing.